wabkur/binary_trees/README.md

-function that finds the sibling of a node
+function that finds the uncle of a node